lekhrajdinkar/solution-engineer/01_aws/06_Security/04_1_KMS_SSA.md

   - decrypt  call
   - re-encrypt call

+- **fact** :point_left: :dart:
+  - CANNOT convert an existing single-Region key to a multi-Region key. :x:
+  - CANNOT share an AWS KMS key to another region :x:
+    - alternative : use multi-region key

 ##### multi regional
 - **simplify but not recommended**
 - same key replicated in multiple region